compat-project/QCG-PilotJob/TESTS.md

 > Windows with docker-machine the local file system might not have the same
 > path in docker-machine's virtual machine.

+For an automated way to do the below, see the text at the bottom.

 ### Start containers

 The brief instruction to build and start the slurm docker containers is as follows: